Micro Via and Flex Circuit Panels

 Micro Vias – Generally described as a via or hole through one or more layers of a flexible circuit board made of laminations of alternating insulating and conducting layers of material.
 These materials are often copper sheet (1/2 oz typically) and an epoxy/fiberglass blend in thin sheets (.001-.002” thick).
-The laser drilling tool will create a via from the top layer down to a copper catch pad below which will be plated to form an electrical connection between conducting layers.
+The laser drilling tool will create a via from the top layer down to a copper catch pad below.
+This via will be plated to form an electrical connection between conducting layers.

-The drilling, and subsequent plating works best when the diameter of the via is equal to or greater than the depth of the via (a 1:1 ratio is ideal).
-Accu-Tech regularly generates vias in the range of .003” to .008” (.075-.100mm) with capability to produce smaller and larger sizes.
+The drilling and subsequent plating works best when the diameter of the via is equal to or greater than the depth of the via (a 1:1 ratio is ideal).
+Accu-Tech regularly generates vias in the range of .003” to .008” (.075-.100mm).
+There is capability to produce smaller and larger sizes.

-Our systems can align to pre-etched openings in the top layer and remove the dielectric down to the next layer, or create openings in a solid copper top layer aligned to your lower layer registration fiducials and then remove the dielectric.
+Our systems can align to pre-etched openings in the top layer and remove the dielectric down to the next layer.
+Likewise, we can create openings in a solid copper top layer aligned to your lower layer registration fiducials and then remove the dielectric.
 Supplying pre-etched openings in the top layer maybe more cost effective – depending on your etching capabilities.
-Pre-etched boards can have a quicker turn around time.
+Pre-etched boards can have a quicker turn around time as well.

 Registration targeting is usually a set of four “butterfly” targets, one at each corner of the panel just outside of the pattern of the part or parts.
-The supplied computer files (usually gerber or .drl format) will show the relationship of the targets to the via pattern and allow our systems to compensate for the slight shrinkage and out of square conditions that can be an outcome of the lamination process.
+The supplied computer files (usually gerber or .drl format) will show the relationship of the targets to the via pattern.
+As well, this allows our systems to compensate for the slight shrinkage and out of square conditions that can be an outcome of the lamination process.

-Ideally, any overhanging copper flashing from lamination can be pre-trimmed from the boards before delivery as this excess material can prevent the boards from laying flat on the laser tooling and reduce consistency of features across a panel.
+Furthermore, any overhanging or excess copper flashing from lamination should be pre-trimmed from the boards before delivery as this excess material can prevent the boards from laying flat on the laser tooling.
+As a result, this will increase consistency of features across a panel.

 Guidelines for Via Drill Files: